2022 FIFA World Cup qualification (AFC): Group H

 North Korea withdrew from the qualifying round due to safety concerns related to the COVID-19 pandemic, therefore the results of their matches were excluded from the group standings.

 Ranking of runner-up teams

 Since North Korea withdrew from Group H, results against the fifth-placed teams of each group were not counted in determining the ranking of the runner-up teams.

 Third round

 The third round consisted of two groups of six teams.
 The first two teams in each group qualified for the World Cup.
 The two third-placed teams proceeded to the fourth round.
-The draw was held on 1 July 2021 in Malaysia.
+The draw was held on 1 July 2021 in Kuala Lumpur, Malaysia.